SirMiner122/Open-Cloud/README.md

 # Open-Cloud

+> **Important Note!** There is a new repository at https://github.com/Open-Cloud-Services/Open-Cloud

 ## En
 Open-Cloud is a Cloud System, giving you the ability to easilly manage the Minecraft Servers affiliated with your Minecraft Network.